Lara Felsing, Blanket Ceremony for the Forest, May 21, 2023.

 I make small woven baskets using castoffs from the forest floor near my home.
 Alberta Wildfire EWF031 caused extreme damage to the area, yet there are still gifts embedded in, and on, the land.
 These small Forest Baskets represent the resiliency of the land, and also the necessity to care for and live in kinship to the natural world.

 Lara Felsing, Alberta Wildfire EWF031 (a timeline through photographs).
-Cyanotypes on handmade paper, harvested plant pigments, remnant embroidery thread, wildfire charcoal from Alberta Wildfire EWF031, dandelion tea, clay and found paint. &” X 5″ each, 2023.
+Cyanotypes on handmade paper, harvested plant pigments, remnant embroidery thread, wildfire charcoal from Alberta Wildfire EWF031, dandelion tea, clay and found paint.
+7″ X 5″ each, 2023.
 (Created at the Banff Centre for Arts & Creativity)

 Lara Felsing, Wildfire Timeline Windows.
 Photographs on second-hand fabric and handmade plant pigments on cut-out wood frames found at the Banff Centre for Arts & Creativity wood shop.
 11.5″ X 11.5″, 2024

-During the wildfires last year, I found myself constantly looking out windows.
+During the wildfires in 2023, I found myself constantly looking out windows.
 The sky was everchanging, thick with smoke and tinted with unusual pinks, blues and oranges.
 At one point, charred spruce needles rained down hard against our house, and air quality was so poor we stayed inside for weeks.
 I took photos from the windows in our home and car before, during, and after our evacuations.
 The photographs are framed in found wood cut-outs to replicate the uneasy feeling of observing a strange, new but familiar landscape with limited visibility.

 Lara Felsing, Fireweed.
 Found window with yellow spray paint, dye made from fireweed harvested at Alberta Wildfire EWF031 burn site, wildfire charcoal, secondhand floral broadcloth, thread and sage, 2024.
 Made at the Bemis Centre for Contemporary Arts, Fireweed honours the strength and resiliency embedded in the land.
 It encourages viewers to consider their relationship to the land and more-than-humans where they live and beyond.